Stink Pits

 Anyone who comes across one of the shooting industry's 'hidden secrets' will know immediately how stink pits got their name.

-Also known as middens, stink pits are built by gamekeepers on shooting estates and are pits or piles of dumped rotting animal and bird carcasses which literally 'stink' and are used as bait to lure animals, most typically foxes, to the pit.
+Also known as middens, stink pits are built by gamekeepers on shooting estates and are pits or piles of dumped rotting mammal and bird carcasses which literally 'stink' and are used as bait to lure animals, most typically foxes, to the pit.

 Stink pits can be little more than scrapes in the ground, but larger ones are often surrounded by a barrier of branches with several narrow, open entrances.
 A snare will be set across each of these entrances (one snare pit on a moor near Sheffield had twelve “within a small fenced area” with other snares in the vicinity).